 Under the new rules, the VA will determine a penalty period in months by dividing the amount transferred by the applicable maximum annual pension rate (MAPR).
 The MAPR for surviving spouses is a little more than half the MAPR for veterans, which means the penalty period for a surviving spouse would be almost twice as long as a veteran's penalty period would be for the same transferred asset.

-It isn't clear yet when the new regulations will take affect, but they could be in place as early as January 1, 2016, and some VA offices are reportedly already processing applications under the new rules.
+It isn't clear yet when the new regulations will take affect, but they could be in place in the spring of 2017.
 If you are considering applying for Aid and Attendance benefits, you should start the process immediately.
 Contact your elder law attorney for help.

 To read the regulations, click here.